PyCQA/flake8-bugbear/README.rst

 N.B. this rule currently does not flag `suppress` calls to avoid potential false positives due to similarly named user-defined functions.

+**B023**: Try with duplicate exceptions caught.
+If a exception is specified multiple times in the same or other except clauses in the same try-except statement, only the first specification is considered.
+All others can be removed.

 Opinionated warnings
 ~~~~~~~~~~~~~~~~~~~~